Seymour Hersh: My Lai massacre

 In 1969, Hersh reported on the My Lai massacre, the murder of between 347 and 504 unarmed Vietnamese civilians (almost all women, children, and elderly men) by U.S. soldiers in a village on March 16, 1968.
 The initial information about the massacre came from whistleblower Ronald Ridenhour, who had investigated while serving as a soldier in the 11th Infantry Brigade in South Vietnam.

-On October 22, 1969, Hersh received a tip from Geoffrey Cowan, a columnist for The Village Voice with a military source, about a soldier being held at Fort Benning in Georgia for a court-martial for allegedly killing 75 civilians in South Vietnam.
+On October 22, 1969, Hersh received a tip from Geoffrey Cowan, a Village Voice columnist with a military source, about a soldier being held at Fort Benning in Georgia for a court-martial for allegedly killing 75 civilians in South Vietnam.
 After speaking with a Pentagon contact and Fort Benning's public relations office, Hersh found an AP story from September 7 that identified the soldier as Lieutenant William Calley.
-He next found Calley's lawyer, George W. Latimer, who met with him in Salt Lake City, Utah, and showed him a document which revealed Calley was charged with killing 109 people.
+He next found Calley's lawyer, George W. Latimer, who met with him in Salt Lake City, Utah, and showed him a document that revealed that Calley was charged with killing 109 people.

-Hersh traveled to Fort Benning on November 11, where he quickly gained the confidence of Calley's roommates and eventually Calley himself, whom he interviewed that night.
-Hersh's first article on the massacre, a cautious and conservative piece which Latimer approved, was initially rejected by Life and Look magazines.
-Hersh next approached the anti-war Dispatch News Service, run by his friend David Obst, which sold the story to 35 national newspapers.
+On November 11, Hersh traveled to Fort Benning, where he gained the confidence of Calley's roommates and eventually Calley himself, whom he interviewed that night.
+Hersh's first article on the massacre, a cautious piece that Latimer approved, was initially rejected by Life and Look magazines.
+Hersh next approached the antiwar Dispatch News Service, run by his friend David Obst, which sold the story to 35 national newspapers.
 On November 13, the story appeared in The Washington Post, The Boston Globe, the Miami Herald, the Chicago Sun-Times, The Seattle Times, and Newsday, among others.
-Initial reaction was muted, with the press largely focusing on a massive anti-war demonstration in Washington, D.C. scheduled for November 15.
+Initial reaction was muted, with the press largely focusing on a massive antiwar demonstration in Washington, D.C. scheduled for November 15.

-Follow-up articles by other reporters revealed that the Army's investigation had been prompted by a letter on March 29 from Ronald Ridenhour, a Vietnam veteran who had interviewed soldiers who knew of the killings.
+Follow-up articles by other reporters revealed that the Army's investigation had been prompted by a March 29 letter by Ronald Ridenhour, a Vietnam veteran who had interviewed soldiers who knew of the killings.
 After traveling to California and visiting Ridenhour, who gave him their personal information, Hersh traveled across the country to interview the soldiers.
-This revealed that eyewitnesses had been told not to talk to anyone, and that the actual death count was in the hundreds.
-On November 20, Dispatch syndicated Hersh's second article, which was internationally published.
-On the same day, photos of the massacre by Army photographer Ronald L. Haeberle were published in the Cleveland Plain Dealer, causing outrage among members of Congress and the public.
-The reporting was now being followed by The New York Times and the Washington Post, and was covered on the CBS and NBC national nightly news programs.
+He learned that eyewitnesses had been told not to talk to anyone, and that the actual death count was in the hundreds.
+On November 20, Dispatch syndicated Hersh's second article, which was published internationally.
+The same day, photos of the massacre by Army photographer Ronald L. Haeberle were published in the Cleveland Plain Dealer, causing outrage among members of Congress and the public.
+The reporting was being followed by The New York Times and the Washington Post, and was covered on the CBS and NBC national nightly news programs.